 Presented By Mitul Gandhi, Co-founder and Chief Architect of seoClarity

-At seoClarity, we're excited about this development because it means that SEOs have a brand new area in which they can gain exposure.
+It means that SEOs have a brand new area in which they can gain exposure.
 Within the search results, you now see organic rankings and listings for various product-related keywords.

 How seoClarity Helps with Google Shopping Optimization

 Users can also track and compare all of the attributes, including price, for every keyword against your competition.
-This appears in the UI in Rank Intelligence
+This appears in the UI in Rank Intelligence.

-Better yet: we've brought Google Shopping into our ClarityGrid Infrastructure, which lets you track, manage, analyze, and report on your performance in Google Shopping in the seoClarity platform — just as you would with the regular search results!
+Better yet: we brought Google Shopping into our ClarityGrid Infrastructure, which lets you track, manage, analyze, and report on your performance in Google Shopping in the seoClarity platform — just as you would with the regular search results!

 (Knowledge Panel of iPhone 11 showing the product title, start review, and pricing attributes from various eCommerce businesses.)